ruth-connect/tdd-demo/README.md

 (c) Start the application: java -jar target/tdd_demo-0.0.1-SNAPSHOT.jar

-(4) Go to http://localhost:8080/ to view the slide deck
+(4) Go to http://localhost:8080/ to view the slide deck and code examples